meshaqRapha/monty/README.md

 Data structure
  By: Julien Barbier
  Weight: 2
- Project done in teams of 2 people
+ Project done in teams of 2 people by
 (Mishak Nwakpa, Hikmah Olanipekun)

 The Monty language